AdarshDogra-CloudDevops/mslearn-azure-developer/instructions/azure-storage/Lab10-getting-started-page.md

-Lab 09: Secure Solutions in Azure

-Welcome to **Lab 09: Secure Solutions in Azure**.
+# Lab 10: Create Blob Storage Resources with the .NET Client Library

+Welcome to **Lab 10: Create Blob Storage Resources with the .NET Client Library**.
 This Getting Started page provides everything you need before beginning the exercises, including environment access instructions, navigation tips, and support details.

 ---

 ## Lab Overview

-In this lab, you will complete two modules:
+In this lab, you will:

-### **Module 1: Create and Retrieve Secrets from Azure Key Vault**
-- Create an Azure Key Vault
+- Create an Azure Storage account
-- Store and retrieve secrets using Azure CLI
-- Build a .NET console app to interact with Key Vault
+- Build a .NET console application

-### **Module 2: Retrieve Configuration Settings from Azure App Configuration**
-- Create an App Configuration resource
-- Add configuration data
+- Add authentication using DefaultAzureCredential
-- Build a .NET console app to retrieve settings
+- Create a container, upload a blob, list blobs, and download a blob programmatically
+- Verify results using the Azure portal

-**Estimated Duration:** 45–60 minutes
+**Estimated Duration:** 30 minutes

 ---